 The safety and welfare of student riders depends on proper behavior and observance of the following rules and regulations.
-Students who violate the Student rules will be reported to the proper authority and his/her privilege of transportation may be denied.
+Students who violate the Student rules will be reported to the School Principal or designee and his/her privilege of transportation may be denied.
 These rules apply to STUDENT ACTIVITY TRIPS as well as regular bus routes to and from school.
-Students are to ride their assigned bus unless the driver is provided a written note signed by a parent/guardian and school principal before he/she is allowed to ride a different bus or to go home with another student.
+Students are permitted to ride their assigned school bus only.